 From classes in literature and creative writing to the welcoming environment of the Rose O’Neill Literary House, writers and students of literature alike will find Washington College home to a vibrant literary community.
 Each year, thanks to the endowment of the Sophie Kerr Fund, the College brings to campus a succession of distinguished writers, editors, and literary scholars.
-Billy Collins, Jane Smiley, Joyce Carol Oates, Jonathan Franzen, Heather McHugh, Li-Young Lee, Junot Díaz, Colum McCann, Nick Flynn, Eamon Grennan, James McBride, Tim O’Brien, Daniel Handler (Lemony Snicket), Lauren Groff, Natasha Trethewey, and Ted Kooser are just some of the writers and literary scholars who have come to campus in the last decade to teach, lecture, and conduct writing workshops.
-The Sophie Kerr Fund also provides money for scholarships, library books and student publications, and supports the justly famous Sophie Kerr Prize (at $61,382 in 2014, the largest undergraduate literary prize in the country).
+Billy Collins, Jane Smiley, Joyce Carol Oates, Jonathan Franzen, Heather McHugh, Li-Young Lee, Junot Díaz, Colum McCann, Nick Flynn, Eamon Grennan, Claudia Rankine, James McBride, Jacqueline Woodson, Tim O’Brien, Lauren Groff, Natasha Trethewey, and Ted Kooser are just some of the writers and literary scholars who have come to campus in the last decade to teach, lecture, and conduct writing workshops.
+The Sophie Kerr Fund also provides money for scholarships, library books and student publications, and supports the justly famous Sophie Kerr Prize (at $65,770 in 2016, the largest undergraduate literary prize in the country).

 The major in English is the study of the arts of literature.
 Although the emphasis is on the critical analysis of great works, students are expected to attain a general knowledge of the historical development of English and American literature by the end of the senior year.

-A student majoring in English must complete a total of twelve courses on the 200-, 300-, and 400-levels in the English Department in the following areas:
+A student majoring in English must complete a total of twelve courses plus the SCE in the English Department in the following areas:

 Three courses in pre-1800 literature (ENG 205/206 Shakespeare I & II will also count here)